The Moody Blues

 The Moody Blues sold 70 million albums worldwide, including 18 platinum and gold LPs.
 They produced 16 studio albums, six of which made the US Top 20 (with two reaching No. 1) and eight of which made the UK Top 20 (with three reaching No. 1).
 They were inducted into the Rock and Roll Hall of Fame in 2018.

+All five original members of the Moody Blues – Warwick, Thomas, Edge, Laine and Pinder – had died by the end of 2024.
+Both Rod Clark, who briefly replaced Warwick as the band's bassist, and John Lodge died in 2025.
+Justin Hayward and Patrick Moraz both remain active in music.

 Pre-history, 1958–1964

 In 1958, rock and roll band El Riot & the Rebels formed in Birmingham, England, featuring vocalist and harmonica player Ray Thomas ("El Riot") and bassist John Lodge.
 At the beginning of 1963 they were joined by keyboardist Mike Pinder, who had just returned home from time in the army.
-Other Birmingham rock and roll bands around during these years included Danny King & the Dukes (formed 1958), with bassist Clint Warwick, Gerry Levine & the Avengers (formed 1959), with drummer Graeme Edge and future Move and Electric Light Orchestra member Roy Wood on guitar, and Denny & the Diplomats (formed 1962), with vocalist and guitarist Denny Laine and another future Move and ELO member, drummer Bev Bevan.
+Other Birmingham rock and roll bands around during these years included Danny King & the Dukes (formed 1958), with bassist Clint Warwick, Gerry Levine & the Avengers (formed 1959), with drummer Graeme Edge and future Move/Electric Light Orchestra/Wizzard member Roy Wood on guitar, and Denny & the Diplomats (formed 1962), with vocalist and guitarist Denny Laine and another future Move/ELO member, drummer Bev Bevan.
 During 1963, both El Riot & the Rebels and Denny & the Diplomats played gigs opening for the Beatles, the former at the Riverside Dancing Club in Tenbury Wells on 15 April, and the latter at the Plaza Ballroom in Old Hill on 5 July.

 In September 1963, El Riot & the Rebels split when Lodge went to technical college.
-Thomas and Pinder formed a new band, the Krew Kats, though at the end of that year, after a disappointing spell in Hamburg, Germany, Thomas and Pinder began making plans to start a new band.
-Meanwhile, by the beginning of 1964, Warwick, Edge and Laine had all left their previous bands and begun working together in a new band, the R&B Preachers.
+Thomas and Pinder formed a new band called the Krew Kats, though a disappointing spell in Hamburg, Germany, at the end of that year led the pair to make plans for another new band.
+Meanwhile, after releasing one single ("Doctor Feelgood") on Decca Records in January 1964, Edge left Gerry Levine & the Avengers to join up with Laine and Warwick, who also left their respective bands, as the R&B Preachers with vocalist Danny King.